abilandz/PH8124/Lecture_2/Lecture_2.md

 ```bash
 Hello, welcome to the lecture PH8124
 ```
-Quite frequently, aliases are used in the following context:  If you want to connect from your desktop machine to some other computer, e.g.  _lxplus_ at CERN, you need to type in the terminal something like:
+Quite frequently, aliases are used in the following context:  If you want to connect from your desktop machine to some other computer, e.g.  _lxplus_ at CERN, you need to type in the terminal something lengthy like:

 ```bash
 ssh -Y abilandz@lxplus.cern.ch